rutwikd95/K-Means-Clustering-on-College-Dataset/README.md

 ### The Data

-We will use a data frame with 777 observations on the following 18 variables.
+The data frame has 777 observations on the following 18 variables.
 * Private A factor with levels No and Yes indicating private or public university
 * Apps Number of applications received
 * Accept Number of applications accepted